kbridenhaag/indonesia.nl/src/en/visa.md

 ## Visa on Arrival (VOA) for foreign travellers

-The Indonesian Government has reopened its Visa on Arrival services for tourism or governmental visit, at the following entry points:
+The Indonesian Government has reopened its Visa on Arrival services for __tourism or governmental visit__, at the following entry points:

 ### Airports